Protecting Your Doors from Winter Weather

 Cracking won’t have the long-term practical effects that can come with warping, but it can play a significant role in your door’s appearance.
 It will be especially evident in the inner paneling and door frame.
 As paint drains moisture due to low humidity, it also loses its flexibility.
 If the wood below the surface also begins expanding and contracting, the paint will be moved as well.
 Notably at joining sections of the door panel and frame, this could mean not only paint cracking but, if left ignored, paint chipping away.

 Keeping doors healthy in winter

-Seasonal weather can have a notable impact on your front doors.
+Seasonal weather can have a notable impact on your entry doors.
 But understanding what causes the problems makes it easy to come up with ways to make sure your doors don’t suffer the brunt of the elements.

 TighteningLoose hinges may seem like a issue only for homes with older doors.
-But if you notice cold air is getting into your room, it’s worth checking the connections of doors of any age to make sure they’re as firmly attached to the frame as possible.
+But if you feel cold air is getting into your room, it’s worth investigating the connections of doors of any age to make sure they’re as firmly attached to the frame as possible.
 Over time, hinges can loosen from the frame due to warping.
 Taking a moment to tighten the hinges is a great preventative action to take before the temperatures change with each season.

 To make sure damage isn’t caused by overdoing it, it’s important to tighten hinges slowly and manually.
 Use a screwdriver rather than a drill to protect your door.
 Twisting the screw further than necessary might strip the socket, ruin the screw and lead to more severe problems with hinges down the road.